 Our cash, cash equivalents, and marketable securities primarily consist of cash on hand and highly liquid investments in money market funds, U.S. government securities, corporate bonds, and commercial paper.
-As of January 31, 2022 and January 31, 2021, we had cash and cash equivalents of \$240.4 million and \$259.9 million, respectively, and marketable securities of \$74.4 million and \$145.5 million, respectively.
+As of January 31, 2023 and January 31, 2022, we had cash and cash equivalents of \$526.6 million and \$240.4 million, respectively, and marketable securities including non-current investments of \$2.7 million and \$74.4 million, respectively.
 We do not enter into investments for trading or speculative purposes.
 Our investments are exposed to market risk due to fluctuations in interest rates, which may affect our interest income and the fair value of our investments.
 However, due to the short-term nature of our marketable securities, we do not believe we are materially exposed to changes in the fair value of our investment portfolio due to potential fluctuations in interest rates, and therefore do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.